 At times when more than one system could be flown, one may take precedence over others depending on factors such as storm strength and location, operational tasking, and aircraft availability.
 All other things being equal, the target will be an organizing tropical depression or weak tropical storm, to increase the observations available in these systems.
 One scenario could likely occur that illustrates how the mission planning is determined: an incipient TC, at depression or weak tropical storm stage is within range of an operational base and is expected to develop and remain within range of operational bases for a period of several days.
 Here, the highest priority would be to start the set of Three-Dimensional Doppler Winds flights, with single-P-3 missions, while the TC is below hurricane strength (preferably starting at depression stage), with continued single-P-3 missions at 12-h intervals until the system is out of range or makes landfall.
-During the tropical depression or tropical-storm portion of the vortex lifetime. higher azimuthal resolution of the wind field is preferred over radial extent of observations, while in the hurricane portion, the flight plan would be designed to get wavenumber 0 and 1 coverage of the hurricane out to the largest radius possible, rather than the highest time resolution of the eyewall.
-In all cases maximum spatial coverage is preferred over temporal resolution during one sortie.
+During the tropical depression or tropical-storm portion of the vortex lifetime, higher azimuthal resolution of the wind field is preferred over radial extent of observations, while in the hurricane portion, the flight plan would be designed to get wavenumber 0 and 1 coverage of the hurricane out to the largest radius possible, rather than the highest temporal resolution of the eyewall.
+In all cases adequate spatial coverage is preferred over increased temporal resolution during one sortie.

 Figure 1-1: Display of Doppler coverage for A (upper panel) and B (lower panel) lawnmower patterns.
 Pink region shows areas where vertical beam resolution is better than 0.7 km and gray regions delineate areas where vertical beam resolution is better than 1.4 km.
-Maximum extent of gray area is approximately 40 km from flight track, generally the maximum usable extent of reliable airborne Doppler radar coverage.
+Maximum extent of grav area is approximately 40 km from flight track, generally the maximum usable extent of reliable airborne Doppler radar coverage.
 Total flight distance is 1160 nm for A and 1140 nm for B, and flight times are 4.8 and 4.75 hours, respectively.

-- This is to be flown where even coverage is required, particularly in tropical depressions and tropical storms.
+Note 1.
+This is to be flown where even coverage is required, particularly in tropical depressions and tropical storms.
 Aircraft flies IP-2-3-4-5-6-7-FP.
-No attempt should be made to Note 1. fix a center of circulation unless it is an operational request. - Doppler radars should be operated in single-PRF mode, at a PRF of 2100.
-Radar Note 2. scientist should verify this mode of operation with AOC engineers.
+No attempt should be made to fix a center of circulation unless it is an operational request.

+Note 2.
+Doppler radars should be operated in single-PRF mode, at a PRF of 2100.
+Radar scientist should verify this mode of operation with AOC engineers.
 If there is no assigned radar scientist, LPS should verify.
-This is crucial for the testing and - implementation of real-time quality control.
+This is crucial for the testing and implementation of real-time quality control.

-Unless specifically requested by the LPS, both tail Doppler radars should be operated in F/AST with a fore/aft angle of 20 degrees relative to fuselage.
-French antenna automatically operates with fore/aft angle of 20 degrees, but it should be confirmed, nevertheless that the scanning is F/AST continuous, rather than sector scanning.
-Not choosing F/AST scanning will prevent switching between fore and aft antennas on the Note 3.
-French antenna system. - Note 4.
-IP can be at any desired heading relative to storm center - To maximize dropwindsonde coverage aircraft should operate at highest altitudes that Note 5. still minimize icing - Note 6.
-If dropwindsondes are not deployed, aircraft can operate at any level below the melting level, with 10,000 ft preferred. - Note 7. - Dropwindsondes shown are not a required part of this flight plan and are optional.
-Flight pattern should be centered around either the 18, 00, 06, or 12 UTC operational Note 8. model analysis times.
+Note 3.
+Assure that transmitter is switching between fore and aft antennas, by examining the real time display.
+Note 4.
+IP can be at any desired heading relative to storm center

+Note 5.
+To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize icing

+Note 6.
+If dropwindsondes are not deployed, aircraft can operate at any level below the melting level, with 10,000 ft preferred.
+Aircraft might also fly lower, if circulation not evident at 10,000 ft.

+Note 7.
+Dropwindsondes are not a required part of this flight plan and are optional.

-Figure 1-2: Doppler radar coverage for box-spiral pattern A. Pink region shows areas where vertical beam resolution is better than 0.7 km and gray regions delineate areas where vertical beam resolution is better than 1.4 km.
+Figure 1-2: Doppler radar coverage for box-spiral pattern A. Pink region shows areas where vertical beam resolution is better than 0.7 km and gray regions delineate areas where vertical beam resolution is

+1.4 km.
 Maximum extent of gray area is approximately 40 km from flight track, approximately the maximum usable extent of reliable airborne Doppler radar coverage.
 Flight distance in pattern above is 1280 nm, and flight time is 5.33 hours.